RISHIKESH317/vega-aries-v2-development-kit/README.md

 - SPI communication
 - Other peripheral experiments

-The kit is intended to connect the concepts learned through the web platform with real hardware experiments.
+The kits connect the concepts learned through the web platform with real hardware experiments.

-### 3. Custom VEGA ARIES V2 Hardware
+## 3. Custom VEGA ARIES V2 Hardware

 As part of the project, a custom schematic symbol and PCB footprint for the VEGA ARIES V2 were created and integrated into the hardware design.